In 2025, CPT celebrates a remarkable milestone: 10 years of fostering connection, learning, and spiritual growth.

 Here’s to 10 years and all that comes next.

-New Certificate Program
+New Program

 The Crittenden Pilgrimage Bursary was established by The Rev. Jeff Crittenden and Katherine Crittenden in partnership with the United Church of Canada Foundation.
 Created to mark their marriage and shared commitment to pilgrimage, the bursary reflects the central role that pilgrimage has played in shaping their lives, leadership, and spiritual practice.